rakki194/yipyap/docs/linting.md

 };
 ```

-This error occurs because Context objects in React/SolidJS are values, not types.
-To avoid this:
-1. Use TypeScript utility types to extract the correct type
-2. Remember that Context objects are values with a Provider property
-3. Use `Parameters` to get the type of the Provider's props
-4. Access the `value` property type from the Provider's props
+This error occurs because Context objects in SolidJS are values, not types.
+When working with contexts in TypeScript, you'll need to use utility types to extract the correct type information.
+Context objects themselves are values that contain a Provider property, so we can't use them directly as types.
+Instead, we can use the TypeScript Parameters utility type to get the type of the Provider's props, and then access the value property type from those props.
+This gives us the proper type information for the context value while maintaining type safety.

 ## 3. Missing Required Properties in Context Mocks